Abra-Sena/MyMemory/README.md

 ## Notes

 ### Challenges encountered while building the app.
-- I have no design experience, but love beautiful designs.
-It was challenging to come up with a good app icon and UI.
+- It was challenging to come up with a good app icon and UI because I do not have design experience.
 - Retrieve the coordinates, exact position of a cards to animate match found.
 - Track the time while game is on

 ### Extension ideas
 > - User authentication to allow them to have a list of all the custom games available
-> - [x] Allow user to view and play other people's custom game on authentication
+> - Allow user to view and play other people's custom game on authentication
-> - [x] Show a list of all custom games created by users
+> - Show a list of all custom games created by users

 ## Open-source libraries used and others